You can suppress emails addresses, as well as entire domains, so they don't receive anything that you send.

 You can enter an email address to be notified once the import has finished – this is particularly useful if you're uploading a large list.

-Once you've selected your file, click on Suppress this file from my account.
+Once you've selected your file, select Suppress this file from my account.
 Your entries are processed and a summary report is displayed.

 Manually - use this tab to enter email addresses individually.